Meghana2V/NASA_Exoplanet_Classification_using_MLalgos/README.md

 ## About the Project

-This repository focuses on classifying exoplanets using machine learning algorithms based on data from NASA.
-The dataset used for this project is derived from the NASA Exoplanet Archive, which provides comprehensive information on confirmed and candidate exoplanets from a variety of missions and ground-based surveys.
+This repository focuses on classifying exoplanets using machine learning algorithms based on NASA data.
+The dataset used for this project is derived from the NASA Exoplanet Archive, which provides comprehensive information on confirmed and candidate exoplanets from various missions and ground-based surveys.

 ## Data Overview

-	•	**Source**: NASA Exoplanet Archive
+- **Source** : NASA Exoplanet Archive
-	•	**Data Size**: The dataset contains over 9,000 observations, with multiple features capturing the characteristics of stars and planetary systems.
+- **Data Size** : The dataset contains over 9,000 observations, with multiple features capturing the characteristics of stars and planetary systems.
-	•	**Data Impurity**: The dataset contains incomplete entries, including missing data points and noise, which required significant preprocessing.
+- **Data Impurity** : The dataset contains incomplete entries, including missing data points and noise, which required significant preprocessing.

 ## Data Preprocessing and Imputation